Studying Evolutionary Solution Adaption Using a Flexibility Benchmark Based on a Metal Cutting Process: Introduction

 The flexibility setup described above shares similarities with dynamic (multi-objective) optimization~\cite{branke2012evolutionary, azzouz2017dynamic}, which studies optimization problems that change over time.
 Indeed, one can consider the material changes as discrete events in time that change aspects of the underlying optimization problem.
 However, in our setup there is no need to detect the changes algorithmically, which is an important aspect of dynamic optimization.
 The optimization problems usually considered in dynamic optimization are intrinsically dynamic such as the moving peaks benchmark, the dynamic knapsack problem or the dynamic travelling salesman problem \cite{yang2015dynamic}.
 We are aware of only one work that overlaps with simulation-based multi-objective optimization for manufacturing, in which the turning of material with continuously changing properties, such as gradient materials, is studied~\cite{ROY2008429}.
 Nevertheless, adaption and transfer of solution is an important aspect of dynamic (multi-objective) optimization that has been intensively studied and which we can build upon.

-Using the above flexibility benchmark, this paper provides an exemplary investigation of the potential of dynamic variants of the well-known NSGA-II algorithm~\cite{Deb2011} for the adaption of manufacturing process parameters.
+Using the new flexibility benchmark, this paper provides an exemplary investigation of the potential of dynamic variants of the well-known NSGA-II algorithm~\cite{Deb2011} for the adaption of manufacturing process parameters.
 We study two variants: optimizing for two tasks at the same time (varying goals), and using a genotype with active and inactive positions that can accommodate different solutions in one chromosome (active-inactive genotype).
 Furthermore, instead of adapting a solution to solve each problem in an optimal or near-optimal way as the goals change in time, we aim at providing a good starting point for adaption that is not necessarily optimal for the problems it was trained on.
 Our results show that: 1) For the defined problem, the cost for adapting solutions from source materials is much lower than the cost for searching from scratch for each material, and 2) The proposed variants are able to further reduce this cost by optimizing source solutions that are in-between solutions for different tasks and that accommodate different values for the process parameters that can be activated or deactivated.
 However, to be really interesting for industrial use-cases, one should achieve evaluation numbers needed for adaption that are a magnitude lower than what we could achieve in our experiments even in the best.
 Hence, there is clearly a need for further research.

 The rest of this paper is organized as follows.
-Section \ref{sec:background} presents some background concepts important for this work: the extended Oxley model (section \ref{sec:oxley-model}), the notion of system flexibility (section \ref{sec:system-flexibility}), and the NSGA-II algorithm (section \ref{sec:nsga-ii}).
-Section \ref{sec:methodology} presents our proposed methodology with the benchmark using the extended Oxley model (section \ref{sec:definition-task}) and how we integrate some ideas from facilitated variation into NSGA-II (section \ref{sec:nsga-ii-facilitated-variation}).
-We then present the experimental setup for evaluating our proposed methodology and the results obtained in sections \ref{sec:exp-setup} and \ref{sec:results}, respectively.
+Section \ref{sec:background} presents some background concepts important for this work: the notion of system flexibility (section \ref{sec:system-flexibility}), the extended Oxley model (section \ref{sec:oxley-model}), and the NSGA-II algorithm (section \ref{sec:nsga-ii}).
+Section \ref{sec:methodology} presents our proposed benchmark using the extended Oxley model.
+How we integrate some ideas from facilitated variation into NSGA-II is given in section \ref{sec:nsga-ii-facilitated-variation}.
+We then present the experimental setup for evaluating our proposed methodology and the results obtained in section \ref{sec:results}.
 Section \ref{sec:conclusion} presents some concluding remarks and possibilities of future work.